SCHOOLOFCOREAI

 Agentic AI Course

-You already know why agent systems matter and want to focus on orchestration, tool-calling, planning, and multi-step workflows.
+You already know why agent systems matter and want to focus on tool calling, state, planning, orchestration, tracing, guardrails, and multi-step workflows.

 Recommended direction

-For most beginners and most software developers, the AI Developer Course is the stronger first move.
-Agentic AI usually pays off more once you already understand how AI applications are built end to end.
+For most software developers, AI Developer is the stronger first move.
+Agentic AI pays off more after the shared application layer is clear and you are ready for orchestration-heavy systems work.

 How To Choose